32 Things Your Salesclerk Won’t Tell You

 Salesclerks give us the scoop on what really goes on at retail stores.

-1. If a good customer buys a dress, I’ll hang it up for her and put it in a nice plastic bag.
+If a good customer buys a dress, I’ll hang it up for her and put it in a nice plastic bag.
 But if you’ve been rude to me, I’ll smush it into a bag that’s too small.
 Find out some more secrets your mall salesperson won’t tell you.

 istock/Kali Nine LLC

 Even though I seem friendly, I’m not your friend.
 Please don’t take me hostage with your small talk.